 But what if, as proponents of “ethical” technology claim, biometrics could be solely about recognition instead of judgement?
 And what an attractive method of recognition it is—your fingerprints and irises will never get lost like your passport or your passwords.
 They are, supposedly, the most unmediated “you” there is.

-Though biometric technology is used increasingly for private surveillance and capital gain, in our cultural imagination it is still most closely associated with security.
+Though biometric technology is used increasingly for private surveillance and capital gain, in our cultural imagination it is still most closely associated with national security.
 Security of borders through surveillance of the bodies crossing them, but also the security that those bodies never change, and that behind every threat is an embodied person.

 The expectation that our resemblance to a dog or a goat can shed light on our morals, habits, and desires feels absurd.
 The idea that nose or cheekbone or eye shape correlate with intelligence is equally ridiculous, albeit much more insidious and violent.
 But biometric technology, no matter how futuristic its getup, rests heavily on the same old mistaken assumptions.
 The problem with biometrics isn’t just that its measures are biased, its that they equate the body with personhood in the first place.